Recommended Native Aquatic Plants for Central Florida

 - First, these plants are better adapted to soils, moisture, and weather than exotic plants that evolved in other parts of the world.
 They need fewer fertilizers, and pesticides or use less water.

 - Second, they are unlikely to escape and become invasive, destroying natural habitats.

 - Third, they support wildlife, providing shelter and food for native birds and insects, while exotic plants do not.

-Here is a list of native aquatic plants that are well-suited for gardens of Central Florida.
+Here is a list of native aquatic plants that are well-suited for the gardens of Central Florida.

 - Never collect native plants from the wild as it will deplete natural ecosystems.

 - When possible, plant species grown straight from local seed sources.
 These native originals are the best choice, as they co-evolved with specific wildlife, which supports migration, breeding, and other seasonal interdependencies.

 While every effort has been made to describe these plants accurately, please keep in mind that height, bloom time, and color may differ in various climates.
 The description of these plants has been written based on numerous outside resources.